What is general anaesthetic?

-A general anaesthetic is a combination of drugs that causes deep sleep.
-It is used for operations or medical procedures as it causes a loss of sensation and makes you unaware of what is happening to you.
+A general anaesthetic is a combination of drugs that produce deep sleep.
+It is used for operations or procedures as it causes a loss of sensation.
+You will not be aware of what is happening and afterwards you will not remember anything that has happened.

-Other forms of anaesthetic include injections near the area of surgery (local anaesthesia) or injections of local anaesthetic near major nerves or the spinal cord (regional, epidural or spinal anaesthesia).
+Other forms of anaesthesia include injections near the area of surgery (local anaesthetic) or injections of local anaesthetic near major nerves or your spinal cord (regional, epidural or spinal anaesthetic).
 Local anaesthetics will numb the area to be operated on but you will be awake or under sedation for the operation.

 Is a general anaesthetic safe?

 A general anaesthetic is safe for most people.
 Your anaesthetist may need to do some tests before the operation to assess how safe a general anaesthetic is for you.
-These may include an ECG, blood tests or lung-function tests.
+The tests will vary and may include the following:

 What complications can happen?